philipprobin/philipprobin/README.md

 ## 👨‍💻 About Me

 I'm a Software Developer with interests in AI, Entrepreneurship, Languages, and Chess.
 Currently, I am expanding my knowledge in Applied Computer Science at Ruhr Universität Bochum.
-Additionally, I am the Co-Founder of **SparMahl**, an innovative startup that utilizes supermarket offers to create delightful recipes.
+Additionally, I am the Co-Founder of **SparMahl**, an innovative startup that utilizes supermarket offers to create delightful recipes and Co-Founder of **SemanticMap** an AI-powered analysis tool of audio and text data for qualitative market research.

 ### 🚀 What I'm Working On
 - **SemanticMap**: Revolutionizing qualitative market research with AI-powered analysis of audio and text data.
 [Learn more](https://semanticmap.com)